Essential Dubai Bucket List Activities For First-Timers

 This post may contain affiliate links, which means if you purchase something from this site, I may receive a small commission at no extra cost to you.
 Thanks for supporting me here at Travel Lush!

 Since I moved to Dubai in 2022, I’ve received endless questions about how to craft the perfect Dubai itinerary.
 This is tough since everyone should tailor their trip to their wants and needs.
-But I will say that whenever I find myself giving anyone advice on the best things to do in Dubai, I always end up giving the recommendations, tips and tricks you’ll find below.
+But I will say that whenever I find myself giving anyone advice on the best things to do in Dubai, I always end up giving the recommendations, tips, and tricks you’ll find below.

-What you’ll find in this guide is a list of the can’t-miss things to see and do in Dubai for first-timers.
-I also included my tips for specific tours and tour companies that I recommend and some sightseeing tricks that only expats know about.
-From taking a carefully curated food tour of Old Dubai to finding the best view in Dubai (nope, it’s not from the top of the Burj Khalifa!) to going on a sustainable desert safari, you’re going to have a blast ticking off all of these Dubai bucket list activities!
+From taking a carefully curated food tour in Old Dubai to finding the best view in Dubai (nope, it’s not from the top of the Burj Khalifa!) to going on a sustainable desert safari, you’re going to have a blast ticking off all of these Dubai bucket list activities!

 Essential Dubai Bucket List Activities for First-Timers